cybersecurity-Pro/cybersecurity-Pro/README.md

 ---

 ## 📂 Featured Projects
-👉 Check out my [Projects Repository](https://github.com/cybersecurity-Pro/Projects) for detailed walkthroughs and documentation of my cybersecurity work.
+👉 Check out my [Lab_Walkthroughs Repository](https://github.com/cybersecurity-Pro/Lab_Walkthroughs) for detailed walkthroughs and documentation of my cybersecurity work.
 👉 you can also checkout my other respositories which contains the tools i made during my prodigy infotech internship as cybersecurity intern.

 ---